rejetto/hfs/README.md

 - **Watch** all activities in real-time.
 - **Control bandwidth**, decide how much to give.

-This project is in an early stage, few things are missing, but it already rocks!

 This is a full rewrite of [the Delphi version](https://github.com/rejetto/hfs2).
-You won't find all previous features here (yet), but still we got:

 ## How does it work